 Step 1 - Avoid harsh chemicals

-Any harsh chemicals, such as perms or permanent coloring is guaranteed to damage hair to
+Any harsh chemicals, such as perms or permanent coloring are guaranteed to damage hair to

 some extent, regardless of the skill of the hairdresser and the quality of the chemicals